 For those less familiar with Star Trek lore, Captain Kirk was never the first Captain of the NCC-1701 Enterprise.
 There were actually two before him: Robert April was the ship’s first captain, Christopher Pike was her second captain, and James T. Kirk was her third and final master.

 Pike was first seen on screen in the unaired pilot for the original Star Trek.
+There he was played by actor Jeffrey Hunter.
 The studio wasn’t happy with that pilot, so Gene Roddenberry recast and came up with Captain Kirk.
-But Pike continued on as part of Trek canon and recently resurfaced on Star Trek: Discovery as a major part of the show in season 2.
+But Pike continued on as part of Trek canon, appearing in the Kelvin-verse reboot movies (played by Bruce Greenwood) and recently resurfacing on Star Trek: Discovery as a major part of the show in season 2.

 Recently Anson Mount played Captain Pike on Star Trek: Discovery and the actor struck a chord with fans in the role.
 After one season the Discovery’s story has moved in a different direction.
-That leaves Captain Pike and his crew aboard the Enterprise in a completely different time period.
-With the Pike character free to move away from Discovery, Trek fans have clamored for a spinoff.
-CBS heard what fans wanted and now at last they’re working on giving it to them.
+That leaves Captain Pike and his crew aboard the Enterprise in a completely different time period for Star Trek: Strange New Worlds.
+With the Pike character free to move away from Discovery, Trek fans clamored for a spinoff.
+CBS heard what fans wanted and now at last they’re giving it to them.

-Alex Kurtzman, the man currently in charge of Trek at CBS has in the past confirmed that when it comes to Pike and the Enterprise, CBS is listening.
+Alex Kurtzman, the man currently in charge of Trek and Star Trek: Strange New Worlds at CBS has in the past confirmed that when it comes to Pike and the Enterprise, CBS is listening.
 He told THR: “The fans have been heard”.